SimplyStaking/oasis_api_server/docs/DESIGN_AND_FEATURES.md

 The API Server works as follows:
 - The API Server loads the configuration containing the internal socket information for each node from the `config/user_config_nodes.ini` file together with the port at which the API will expose its endpoints taken from the `config/user_config_main.ini` file.
+- The API Server has an option to also retrieve the data of Sentries connected to this node through the External URl and tls certificate data.
+This data is set up in the `config/user_config_sentry` file.
 - The API Server loads the information containing Prometheus endpoints from the `config/prometheus_config_main.ini` file which will be used to query blockchain data.
 - The API Server loads the Node Exporter endpoint from the `config/node_exporter_nodes.ini` file which will be used to query machine data running the nodes.
 - By communicating through this port, the API Server receives the endpoints specified in the `Complete List of Endpoints` section below, and requests information from the nodes it is connected to accordingly.